MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-M365TeamsApp.md

 ## SYNOPSIS

-This cmdlet updates app state and app available values for M365 Teams app.
+This cmdlet updates app state and app available values for the Microsoft 365 Teams app.

 ## SYNTAX